 This course is for elementary and middle grades education majors designed to help them connect mathematics and its application.
 Topics include algebra, probability, data analysis, statistics, geometry, congruence, similarity, linear measure, area, and volume.
+Availability: On demand

 Credit Hours: 3 Prerequisite: MTH 102 or higher